“At the University of Bolton, we take great pride in providing a quality, supportive learning environment for our students.”

 Where changes are made to material information contained in this course description or a decision is taken to suspend a course between the offer of admissions and enrolment, we will inform applicants at the earliest possible opportunity and will outline the various options available to the applicant.

-The University of Bolton's LLM International Business Law is an advanced academic degree that allows you to explore a selection of legal issues in more depth and that can assist you to develop the associated research and reasoning skills that are highly valued by employers.
+The University of Bolton's LLM International Business Law is an advanced academic degree that allows you to explore a selection of legal issues in more depth.
+It can assist you in developing the associated research and reasoning skills that employers highly value.
 It's open to both law and non-law graduates.

-On successful completion of this course, you’ll be able to demonstrate self-direction and originality in tackling and solving problems and be confident in planning and implementing your projects.
-Your greater understanding of international business law will support you in demonstrating the strategic planning and thinking skills needed in today’s global economy and will make you an asset in globally operating corporations.
+On successful completion of this course, you'll be able to demonstrate self-direction and originality in tackling and solving problems.
+You'll also be confident in planning and implementing your projects.
+In addition, your greater understanding of international business law will support you in demonstrating the strategic planning and thinking skills needed in today's global economy.
+It will make you an asset in globally operating corporations.

 By studying this course, you can also develop a range of transferable skills such as legal research and writing, analysis, critical evaluation and logical thinking, teamwork, leadership, and written and verbal communication.

-Furthermore, although the LLM is not a qualifying law degree (QLD) for the purpose of qualifying as a practicing lawyer, this qualification can help you to gain entry to the Legal Practice Course (LPC) if you wish to become a solicitor or the Bar Professional Training Course (BPTC) if you wish to become a barrister.
+Furthermore, although the LLM is not a qualifying law degree (QLD) for the purpose of qualifying as a practicing lawyer, this qualification can help you to gain entry to the Legal Practice Course (LPC) or Solicitors Qualifying Examination (SQE) if you wish to become a solicitor or the Bar Professional Training Course (BPTC) if you wish to become a barrister.
 An LLM can also be a stepping stone to a PhD.